EdgarDorausch/flimey-core/README.md

 * Database management with Slick 3 on top of PostgreSQL
 * Testing with Scala-Test (scalatestplayplus)
 * CI with Github-Actions

+A fully capable test stack working locally and within the CI to test unit and integration - also database operations is setup and works just fine.
+However as of right now, there are no real tests yet.

 ## Contribute